|2 servings||calories per servings 490||protein serving 13 g||carbs per serving 71 g||total fat per serving 19 g|

 • Discard any tough greens stems.
 Cut or tear leaves into bite-size pieces.

 • Pick and chop parsley leaves.

-While quinoa cooks, in a bowl, whisk together coconut milk, tomato paste, 1 tablespoon olive oil, vinegar, nutritional yeast, turmeric, 1/4 teaspoon kosher salt and 1/4 teaspoon freshly ground black pepper.
+While quinoa cooks, in a bowl, whisk together coconut milk, tomato paste, 1 tablespoon olive oil, vinegar, nutritional yeast, turmeric, 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.

 To quinoa, fold in greens, peppers, apricot, sun-dried tomato, 2 teaspoons olive oil, quinoa spice and 1/4 teaspoon kosher salt.

 • Drizzle each with 2 tablespoons dressing.
 Garnish with parsley.

 • Serve with remaining dressing as desired.
 Enjoy!